enewhuis/liquibook/README.md

 See the [Boost website](http://www.boost.org/) for details about using Boost in your environment.

+# Discussing Liquibook
+For questions and discussion of Liquibook, or other Financial offerings from OCI, visit the [Object Computing Financial users mailing] list(https://groups.google.com/forum/#!forum/quickfast_users)

+### List Rules:
+* Normal mailing list rules apply on the list.
+Discussions should be civil and on-topic.
+Offensive messages, off-topic chatter, and spam will not be tolerated.
+* Messages from new members will be moderated due to the high volume of spam postings that are sent to this (and any) mailing list.
+For practical purposes this means there may be a delay before your first message to the list is published.
+Once you have established your identity your messages will be posted immediately.
+* Messages on the list must be posted in English.
+It is acceptable to have the message in another language as well, but an English translation must appear first.

 # For More Help
 If you need more help getting your Liquibook-based application up and running quickly, feel free to contact [Object Computing, Inc.](mailto::sales@ociweb.com) to learn how we can help.